Ed Salem

 After leaving professional football, Salem moved to Birmingham, Alabama and opened the first "Ed Salem's Drive-In" on what became a noted cruising strip on the section of the Bee Line Highway between Birmingham and North Birmingham.
 He later expanded with additional locations in the Lakeview neighborhood.
 Ed Salem's Drive-In #3, formerly Eli's Drive-In, was the site of WSGN's famed "Sky Castle" deejay booth, where the station's "Good Guys" evening rock and roll deejays would take live requests.

 In addition to his restaurants, Salem opened a travel agency and several bowling alleys and acted as a real estate developer.
-He died in 2001 from complications from diabetes and was buried at Birmingham's Elmwood Cemetery.
+He died in 2001.

 Salem was inducted into the Alabama Sports Hall of Fame in the Class of 2010.